modir/laminas-book/docs/doctrine.md

 be loading very slowly.
 Also, it would be very inconvenient to scroll the page to read all posts.
 In this situation, *pagination* would help.

-> *Pagination* is when you divide your results into pages and navigate through pages by clicking page
+!!! note
-> number links on pagination widget.
+    *Pagination* is when you divide your results into pages and navigate through pages by clicking page number links on pagination widget.

 An example of pagination widget styled with Twitter Bootstrap is presented below: